usnistgov/mobile-threat-catalogue/_emm-threats/EMM-6.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        "Consider EMM/MDM solutions that support enrollment procedures that require users to expressly opt-in to management of their device, such as by issuing one-time enrollment tokens using an out-of-band channel or requiring enrollment be performed in person":
+        "To increase the difficulty of such an attack, consider EMM/MDM solutions that support enrollment procedures that require users to expressly opt-in to management of their device, such as by issuing one-time enrollment tokens using an out-of-band channel, or requiring enrollment be performed in person":
-            -
+            - Enterprise
 ---